9V1KG/hass-openwebrx/README.md

 ### Homeassistant configuration

 Add the `rest.yaml`, `mqtt.yaml` and `template.yaml` files to your hass configuration directory, **or** modify and append your existing rest, mqtt and template yaml files with the corresponding sensor definitions from the yaml files in the repository.
-You need then to restart Home Assistant.
+You then need to restart Home Assistant.
 Go to **Developer tools** > **YAML** > **CHECK CONFIGURATION**.
 Once the result is ok, click **RESTART**.

-For any further change to the Template, Rest or MQTT files only need a reload of the yaml configuration.
+Any further change to the Template, Rest or MQTT files only need a reload of the yaml configuration.
 Go to *Developer tools > YAML* and look for **REST ENTITIES AND NOTIFY SERVICES**, **MANUALLY CONFIGURED MQTT ENTITIES** and **TEMPLATE ENTITIES**.
 Click on them to reload.
 You should then be able to find the new sensors under *Developer tools > states*.
 The following entities should be available:

 #### MQTT sensors
 * `sensor.openwebrx_ft8` Frequency of the latest decoded FT8 signal in kHz.